junxit/us-congress-bills-111/bill.md

   >     - **(B)** to set forth methods for outreach and referral; and
   >     - **(C)** to make available appropriate services for tenants of the project.
   >   - **(5)** *Use requirements* In the case of any project for which project rental assistance is provided under the demonstration program under this subsection, the dwelling units assisted pursuant to paragraph (2) shall be operated for not less than 30 years as supportive housing for persons with disabilities, in accordance with the application for the project approved by the Secretary, and such dwelling units shall, during such period, be made available for occupancy only by persons and households described in paragraph (2)(D).
+  >   - **(6)** *Duration of demonstration* The Secretary may provide new project rental assistance contracts pursuant to the demonstration program established under this subsection for a period of not more than 5 years.
-  >   - **(6)** *Report* Upon the expiration of the 5-year period beginning on the date of the enactment of the Frank Melville Supportive Housing Investment Act of 2009, the Secretary shall submit to the Congress a report describing the demonstration program under this subsection, analyzing the effectiveness of the program, including the effectiveness of the program compared to the program for capital advances in accordance with subsection (d)(1) (as in effect pursuant to the amendments made by such Act), and making recommendations regarding future models for assistance under this section based upon the experiences under the program.
+  >   - **(67)** *Report* Upon the expiration of the 5-year period beginning on the date of the enactment of the Frank Melville Supportive Housing Investment Act of 2009set forth in paragraph (6), the Secretary shall submit to the Congress a report describing the demonstration program under this subsection, analyzing the effectiveness of the program, including the effectiveness of the program compared to the program for capital advances in accordance with subsection (d)(1) (as in effect pursuant to the amendments made by such Act), and making recommendations regarding future models for assistance under this section based upon the experiences under the program.

 ## § 5.
 Technical corrections